Secane, Pennsylvania: Geography

-The Muckinipattis Creek initiates in Secane and runs south through the community until it meets with Darby Creek in Tinicum Township.
-Secane has a humid subtropical climate (Cfa) and average monthly temperatures range from 33.2° F in January to 78.0° F in July.
+The Muckinipattis Creek initiates in Secane and runs south through the community until its confluence with Darby Creek in Tinicum Township.
+Secane has a humid subtropical climate (Cfa) and average monthly temperatures range from 33.2 °F in January to 78.0 °F in July.
 The local hardiness zone is 7a.

 Education

 Ridley School District serves houses in Ridley Township.
 Upper Darby School District serves houses in Upper Darby Township.

 Our Lady of Angels Regional School in Ridley Township, near Morton, is the area Catholic school.
 It formed in 2012 from a merger of Our Lady of Fatima in Secane and Ridley Township and Our Lady of Perpetual Help in Ridley Township.

 Demographics

 Secane has a population of almost 24,000 people and was farmland before it was developed into a residential area in the 20th century.

 Transportation

-Three main roads run through the town, Providence Road, South Avenue and Franklin Avenue, which leads to Kedron Avenue (Route 420).

-Secane station is a stop on the SEPTA Regional Rail Media/Wawa Line, which runs west from Philadelphia to Elwyn.
+Three main roads run through the town: Providence Road, South Avenue and Franklin Avenue, which leads to Kedron Avenue (Route 420).
+Secane station is a stop on the SEPTA Regional Rail Media/Wawa Line, which runs west from Philadelphia to Wawa.
 The station was previously a stop on the Pennsylvania Railroad and known as Spring Hill.